THERE ARE EFFECTIVE TREATMENTS FOR OPIOID MISUSE

 Unfortunately, despite the effectiveness of treatment for opioid use disorders, very few Americans who are in need of treatment receive it.
 In fact, most people who have an opioid use disorder report that they have never had treatment for it.

 According to one study, only 26.19% of persons diagnosed with opioid use disorder used any alcohol or drug treatment within the past year, and only 19.44% had used an opioid-specific treatment.
-Those least likely to receive treatment are Asian-Americans, African-Americans, adolescents, the uninsured, and those using prescription opioids.
+Those least likely to receive treatment are Asian Americans, Black/African Americans, adolescents, the uninsured, and those using prescription opioids.

 Older Adults have among the highest and most rapidly growing prevalence of opioid use disorder.
-Buprenorphine-naloxone (or buprenorphine alone) is the only medication-assisted treatment covered by Medicare.
 A recent study found that only about 81,000 Medicare recipients are receiving buprenorphine-naloxone therapy, despite the fact that more than 300,000 Medicare patients struggle with an opioid use disorder and 211,200 require hospitalization for opioid overuse each year.

 Only 8% of individuals who misuse prescription opioids will ever seek treatment for it.